 McColl Early-Stage Research Fellowship

 The Center for the Study of the American South offers the McColl Early-Stage Research Fellowship in Southern Studies to support one semester of dissertation research by a doctoral candidate at the University of North Carolina at Chapel Hill on a subject related to the history, culture, or society of the American South.
 We define the South broadly, to include the states of the former Confederacy, adjoining areas, and regions that are conceptually or ideologically southern.
-The fellowship will include in-state tuition for up to 3 credit hours, fees, health insurance, and a stipend of $8,000, and is made possible with the generous support of Hugh L. McColl Jr.
+The fellowship will include one semester of in-state tuition for up to 3 credit hours, health insurance, and a stipend of $8,000, and is made possible with the generous support of Hugh L. McColl, Jr.

 Recipients are expected to devote their full efforts to their dissertation research, and are not permitted any other form of employment while holding the fellowship.
 Fellows will also participate regularly in our “Southern Research Circle” research discussion series, and will make a presentation to that forum.